Cappadocia: Modern tourism

 Cappadocia is famous for traditional cave hotels.

 The area is a popular tourist destination, as it has many areas with unique geological, historic, cultural, and religious features.
 Touristic Cappadocia includes four cities: Nevşehir, Kayseri, Aksaray and Niğde.

 The region is located southwest of the major city Kayseri, which has airline and railway service to Ankara and Istanbul and other cities.

-The most important towns and destinations in Cappadocia are Ürgüp, Göreme, Love Valley, Ihlara Valley, Selime, Güzelyurt, Uçhisar, Avanos and Zelve.
+The most important towns and destinations in Cappadocia are Ortahisar, Ürgüp, Göreme, Love Valley, Ihlara Valley, Selime, Güzelyurt, Uçhisar, Avanos and Zelve.

+Cappadocia is served by Nevşehir Kapadokya Airport (NAV), which functions as the region's primary airport.
+According to the Republic of Türkiye Directorate General of State Airports Authority (DHMİ), recent infrastructure and capacity expansion projects have increased the airport's annual passenger capacity to nearly 2 million, a level considered sufficient for the region's current tourism demand.

 Sedimentary rocks formed in lakes and streams and ignimbrite deposits that erupted from ancient volcanoes approximately nine to three million years ago, during the late Miocene to Pliocene epochs, underlie the Cappadocia region.
 The rocks of Cappadocia near Göreme eroded into hundreds of spectacular pillars and minaret-like forms.
 People of the villages at the heart of the Cappadocia region carved out houses, churches and monasteries from the soft rocks of volcanic deposits.

 Göreme became a Christian monastic centre in 300–1200 AD.
 The Yusuf Koç, Ortahane, Durmus Kadir and Bezirhane churches in Göreme, and houses and churches carved into rocks in the Uzundere, Bağıldere and Zemi Valleys, all evidence Cappadocia as a centre of early Christian learning and are thus a place of pilgrimage.
 The Göreme Open Air Museum is the most visited site of the Christian monastic communities in Cappadocia (see Churches of Göreme and Churches of the Ihlara Valley) and is one of the most famous sites in central Turkey.
 The complex contains more than 30 carved-from-rock churches and chapels, some having superb frescoes inside, dating from the ninth century to the eleventh century.

 The three main castles in Cappadocia are Uçhisar Castle, Ortahisar Castle, and Ürgüp Kadıkalesi (Temenni Tepe).
 Among the most visited underground cities are Derinkuyu, Kaymakli, Gaziemir and Ozkonak.
 The best historic mansions and cave houses for tourist stays are in Ürgüp, Göreme, Güzelyurt and Uçhisar.

 Hot-air ballooning is especially popular in Cappadocia, particularly around Göreme, offering sunrise flights over the region's fairy chimneys and valleys.

 Trekking is practised in Ihlara Valley, Monastery Valley (Güzelyurt), Ürgüp and Göreme.